Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): The standard embedding of in satisfies the properties

 We first consider the case where \(|\Lt(V)| = q^3+1\).
 We have already shown that in this case there exists a \(6\)-dimensional subspace \(W\) which contains \(V\) and intersects \(\T\) in a split Cayley hexagon (see Lemma \ref{lem:HermInSCH}).
 From Lemma \ref{lem:6supportedInt}, we get that \(W\) does not contain any isolated points.
 By Lemma \ref{lem:SpreadBlocksLines}, all lines of \(\Lt(W)\) intersect the \(q^3+1\) lines in \(\Lt(V)\).
 This proves the claim that \(V\) does not contain any isolated points.

 Next, consider the case where \(|\Lt(V)| = q^3+2q^2+2q+1\).
-If we consider any line \(N\) of \(T\) not in \(V\) which intersects the subhexagon of order \((1,q)\), then \(\langle N, V\rangle =: W\) must be an \(\Lt\)-supported 6-dimensional subspace intersecting \(\T\) in a split Cayley hexagon (Corollary \ref{cor:6HexIsSC}).
+If we consider any line \(N\) of \(T\) not in \(V\) which intersects one of the lines of the subhexagon of order \((1,q)\) in a point not of the subhexagon, then \(\langle N, V\rangle =: W\) must be an \(\Lt\)-supported 6-dimensional subspace intersecting \(\T\) in a split Cayley hexagon (Corollary \ref{cor:6HexIsSC}).
 From Lemma \ref{lem:6supportedInt}, we again get that \(W\) does not contain any isolated points.
-By Corollary \ref{cor:SCHBlocksInTT}, all lines of \(\Lt(W)\) intersect the lines in \(\Lt(V)\).
+By Corollary \ref{cor:IdealSubhexagonOfSCH}, all lines of \(\Lt(W)\) intersect the lines in \(\Lt(V)\).
 This proves the claim that \(V\) does not contain any isolated points.

 For the other two cases, \(|\Lt(V)| = q^3+q^2+q+1\) and \(|\Lt(V)| = q^4+q+1\), we can similarly use Lemma \ref{lem:pointTangent}(\ref{lem:pointTangent:noIsoSub}) and \ref{lem:lineTangent}(\ref{lem:lineTangent:noIsoSub}) respectively. \end{proof}